jmtrafny/hpmor/CHAPTER_ONE.md

 "Rome has fallen."
 Lord Ector's voice carried the particular weight of a man delivering news he did not fully believe.
 "The Visigoths sacked the city.
 The legions will not be returning."

 Arthur kept his face still.
 He had heard the traders talking, back in the village—the ones who came through twice a year with salt and iron tools.
 They spoke of empty forts along Hadrian's Wall, of Roman roads slowly being reclaimed by forest, of letters sent to the continent that never received replies.
-His father—his foster father, he reminded himself, the man who had raised him—had served in a Roman auxiliary unit forty years ago.
-"The legions were already ghosts when I was young," he'd told Arthur once, deep in his cups.
+His father—his foster father, he reminded himself, the man who had raised him—had served in a Roman auxiliary unit forty years ago and kept a few crumbling scrolls from his service days.
+Arthur had learned his letters from those texts, reading by firelight while his foster father spoke of abandoned watchtowers and officers who stopped coming to collect taxes.
+"The legions were already ghosts when I was young," the old soldier had said once, deep in his cups.
 "We just hadn't admitted it yet."

 But he did not say this.
 He had learned, in his eleven years as a peasant, which thoughts to keep behind his teeth.